pillar-banner-arrow

 Industry & Competition Overview

-To best lead the potential acquirer to an informed decision, it’s important they know exactly how your company is positioned in your market, and what market trends are currently impacting the company.
-This section of a CIM is all about positioning your business within the broader scope of your industry.
+In order for the potential acquirer to make an informed decision, it’s important they know exactly how your company is positioned in your market, the size of your end market, and what market trends are currently impacting the company.
+This portion of a CIM is all about positioning your business within the broader scope of your industry.

 Here are a few items to include in a market overview: